Sirolimus and Auranofin in Treating Patients with Advanced or Recurrent Non-Small Cell Lung Cancer or Small Cell Lung Cancer

 - Symptomatic, untreated, or uncontrolled central nervous system (CNS) metastases or seizure disorder; NOTE: patients with treated CNS metastases without evidence of progression and without uncontrolled symptoms or need for steroids may enroll

-- Human immunodeficiency virus (HIV)-positive patients receiving combination anti-retroviral therapy are excluded
+- Human immunodeficiency virus (HIV)-positive patients receiving combination anti-retroviral therapy are excluded because of possible pharmacokinetic interactions with oral investigational agents

 - Unwilling or unable to, comply with the protocol